Priestley-Centre/SBCM/README.md

 This project is in ongoing development as part of a PhD by [Will Rolls](https://www.researchgate.net/profile/Will_Rolls2).
 The version here is being actively worked on and may not represent the most recent iteration.
 Details on bug reporting or how to contribute are in the [documentation folder](https://github.com/Priestley-Centre/SBCM/blob/master/Documentation)

-**Information on getting started, is available [here](https://github.com/Priestley-Centre/SBCM/blob/master/Documentation/Quickstart.md).**
+**Information on getting started is available [here](https://github.com/Priestley-Centre/SBCM/blob/master/Documentation/Quickstart.md).**

 ## Version control / changelog

 ### Current version

+- Version 1.0 The same code as included in the supplementary materials available with the [paper introducing the model](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
+Revised and updated documentation.

+### Old versions

 - Version 0.9 Pre-release.
 Broadly equivalent to the supplementary materials available with the [paper introducing the model](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
-There are a few tweaks and updates required before we get to version 1.0, mostly to the documentation.

 ## References